Adopt These Habits For a Heart Healthy Lifestyle

 Maintain a Heart-Healthy Diet

-Whole grains are good sources of fiber and other nutrients that help in blood regulation.
-Limit your saturated fat intakes, and avoid trans fat to reduce blood cholesterol and lower your risk of coronary heart disease.
+Whole grains are excellent sources of fiber and other nutrients that aid in blood regulation.
+Limit your intake of saturated fats and avoid trans fats to reduce blood cholesterol and lower the risk of coronary heart disease.
 Choose lean meats with less than 10% fat.

 Select low-fat dairy products, such as skim or low-fat (1%) milk, yogurt, and cheese.
 You can also add eggs, fish (especially fatty, cold-water ones like salmon), skinless poultry, legumes, soybeans, and soy products.